phx/gitrelease/README.md

 Otherwise, the last few lines will be perfectly formatted to copy/paste into a regular Homebrew formula.

 This is not just for MacOS.
-It's for anyone with who uses `bash` and `git` and wants to publish a GitHub release from the command line..
+It's for anyone with who uses `bash` and `git` and wants to publish a cli GitHub release.

 ## Usage: